Menu

 Read more

 Anna Rogotzke graduated from Minnesota State University Mankato with a Bachelor of Science Degree in Community Health Education.
-For the last 8 years, Anna has worked in state and local public health with experience in emergency preparedness, the Statewide Health Improvement Partnership (SHIP), disease investigation, and community wellness programming.
-Currently, she works for the Minnesota Department of Health as a Health Equity Network Coordinator focusing on connecting individuals and organizations across communities, counties, and regions to collectively advance health equity.
-Anna is passionate about rural health initiatives, as well as, mental health and well-being, especially as it relates to our youth.
-In her free time, Anna is a certified kid's yoga and mindfulness instructor and loves teaching kids of all ages.
-She also enjoys traveling, growing new houseplants, spending time with her family and cat, and being outdoors!
+Anna has worked in state and local public health with experience in emergency preparedness, the Statewide Health Improvement Partnership (SHIP), disease investigation, and community wellness programming.
+Currently, she works for the Minnesota Department of Health as a Cannabis & Substance Use Prevention Grants Manager.
+Outside of work, Anna is a certified yoga and mindfulness instructor, teaching kids of all ages.
+She enjoys spending time with her family and cat, traveling, growing houseplants, and being outdoors.

 Read more